ART 101 1A

 USABILITY FOR THE WEB

 This course addresses basic principles of usability design.
 Students will learn to design from user requirements, objectively evaluate the usability of products and websites, and test designs to verify successes or uncover design flaws.
 They will learn to present and pitch their product to a variety of stakeholders.
-This process emphasises spoken and written communication, with a focus on spoken communication.
+This process emphasizes spoken and written communication, with a focus on spoken communication.
 Prerequisites: ART 470.
 (S)

 WEB DESIGN II